fal-ai/fal-js/libs/client/README.md

 ## More features

-The client library offers a plethora of features designed to simplify your serverless journey with `fal.ai`.
+The client library offers a plethora of features designed to simplify your journey with `fal.ai`.
 Dive into the [official documentation](https://fal.ai/docs) for a comprehensive guide.